CristianDiaconu04/Tictactoe/README.md

 <h1>Tic Tac Toe</h1>
-<p> I created a basic Tic Tac Toe game in Java for an 11th grade computer science assignment.</p>
+<p> I created a basic Tic Tac Toe game in Java for an 11th grade computer science assignment.
+Of course, this assignment</p>